IBM/ibm-block-csi-driver/docs/content/configuration/csi_ug_config_create_pvc.md

 ## <a name=PVC-fs></a>Creating PVC for volume with Filesystem

-Create a PVC YAML file, similar to the following `demo-pvc-file-system.yaml` file, with the size of 1 Gb, where `volumeMode` is `Filesystem`.
+Create a PVC YAML file, similar to the following `demo-pvc-file-system.yaml` file, with the size of 1 Gb, with `volumeMode` defined as `Filesystem`.

 **Note:** `volumeMode` is an optional field. `Filesystem` is the default if the value is not added.